Last Updated on : 2025-09-05 02:05:59download

 *@function: ty_rvc_media_ring_buffer_init

-*@brief initialize media ring buffer init
+*@brief Initialize media ring buffer

 *@param[in] pMediaInfo: DEVICE_SDK_MEDIA_INFO_S

-*@param[in] max_buffer_seconds: buffer timer 6~10S
+*@param[in] max_buffer_seconds: buffer timer 6 to 10s

 *@param[in] channel: media channel